robinrendle/robinrendle.com/_posts/2020-03-04-writing-and-lightness.md

 >
 > It’s just incomplete, because writing can also be fun, matter-of-fact, rushed, bonkers, commercial, crass—and totally successful.
 Anything can work.
 Not everything does!
 But the gates of the city are wide open and there are a thousand ways in.

-That mythology (about writing having to be painful to be good) is certainly something I was attracted to for a rather long time.
+That mythology (about writing having to be painful to be good) was attractive for a long time.
 Years ago I would hurl myself at the page until my back hurt and my fingers ached.
 I believed that physical pain and emotional torment would somehow translate into great work.
 And in the early days of writing the newsletter I would do the same: I wanted to sound like Hitchens or Orwell or Trent Reznor.
 I wanted to sound important and I wanted the writing to be sad.

 But the pain of all that never really helped.
 In fact, it created nothing but writing that I want to forget.